Metropolis-style random sampling of quantum gates for the estimation of low-energy observables: The Ising model as an example

 where $h_{x}$ is the magnitude of the transverse field.
 This Hamiltonian will serve as the $\ham$ used in the algorithm.
 To test the basic principles behind the algorithm we attempt to classically compute the ground-state energy eigenvalue, and the expectation value of the magnetization, $M \equiv \sum_{i=1}^{N_{q}} \sx_{i}$, in \emph{the ground state} for a given value of $h_{x}$.
 We compare calculations done with the algorithm with exact results calculated using exact diagonalization.

 We consider the case of $N_{q} = 4$ and $N_{t} = 6$ (although other layer depths were tried and little dependence was found for this case), and calculate observables at values of the transverse field $h_{x} = 1/4$, and $h_{x} = 3/2$, \emph{i.e.} in the ordered, and disordered phases, respectively.
 The circuit, represented by a unitary $U$ in the previous section, is comprised of six layers, and each layer consists of the three sub-layers mentioned before.
 We store a single layer as a list with three lists inside of it.
 Each list contains the current one-qubit, or two-qubit gates.
-A single gate is randomly chosen, and a new gate is proposed---either a $U(2)$ matrix, or a $U(4)$ matrix depending on the gate.
+A single gate is randomly chosen, and a new gate is proposed.
 Then the proposed circuit is made by multiplying the list with itself $N_{t}$ times, the initial state is evolved with that circuit, and the energy expectation value is computed.

-This value is compared with the current energy expectation value, and the accept/reject procedure is carried out.
+For the classical simulation done here, this energy expectation value is computed exactly.
+In practice one would need to evaluate the same circuit many times to compute an accurate value for the energy expectation value.
+While this must be done when using a quantum computer, here for convenience we simply calculate the expectation value exactly from the current circuit acting on the initial state.
+This new energy expectation value is compared with the current energy expectation value, and the accept/reject procedure is carried out.
 The process then repeats.
 Notice that in contrast to the classical Ising-spin Metropolis, where a spin-flip is the most dramatic change that can take place; here, the new unitary gate may result is a very different overall unitary evolution.

 We typically perform approximately $1\times10^{6}$ sweeps and record measurements every 10 sweeps to help with auto-correlation.
 An example of time series data for the expectation value of the energy can be seen in Fig.~\ref{fig:ets}.